• Skip to primary navigation

 What is Ching Bo Leung Soup?

-Ching Po Leung is one of the most popular herbal pork bone soups in Cantonese cuisine in Guangdong, Hong Kong, and Macau for its healing properties.
+Ching Po Leung recipe is one of the most popular herbal pork bone soups in Cantonese cuisine in Guangdong, Hong Kong, and Macau for its healing properties.

 Ching Po Leung (清補涼, Qīng bǔ liáng) in Chinese characters translates to 'refreshing and cooling.'